Using pills to help you study? Has a habit got out of hand? Help and support is always available if you or a friend need it.

 Release, a national centre of expertise on drugs and drugs law, is another great source of information in this area.

-Locally, you can seek support on drug use or addiction from Sheffield DACT either online, via telephone (0114 272 1481) or in person at our Welfare Thursday drop-in sessions.
+In Sheffield, you can find support and advice on drug use or addiction from Sheffield DACT either online, via telephone (0114 272 1481), or in person at the Sheffield DACT walk-in centre at 44 Sidney Street, S1 4RH.
 Also, the Non-Opiates Service offers assessment, support and interventions to people using any non-opiate drug.